Images shot on CineStill 800T in Yashica Electro 35 GSN

 And then you have the films that sometimes appear to guide the photographer to certain subjects.
 Pastel portraits with Portra 400.
 Shiny vintage cars with Ektachrome 100.
 Moody street photography with JCH 400.

-And, of course, neon signs with CineStill 800T.
+And, of course, neon signs with this tungsten balanced CineStill film.
 Which leads us nicely to the photographs I’m about to present.
-Mostly featuring that very subject, shot on that very film.
+Mostly featuring that very subject, shot on that very stock.
 Because there’s nothing new under the sun.

 CineStill 800T Galleries: Kings of Neon